thekakamask/RealEstateManager/README.md

       - ✅ **DONE** SyncManager to orchestrate entity-level sync logic.
       - ✅ **DONE** Upload/download of associated entities: photos, POIs, and cross-links.
       - 🟩 **IN PROGRESS** Real-time Firestore listeners (multi-device live updates).
+      - ✅ **DONE** Integrated Firebase Storage for image file handling; only metadata is stored in Firestore while files are uploaded to Storage.

    - 🧠 **Utilities** :